PX4/PX4-user_guide/en/telemetry/crsf_telemetry.md

 The TX and RX on your selected Flight Controller UART should be connected to separate channels on the receiver.
 The signal is usually uninverted, and can be directly connected (no additional inverter logic is required in the cable).
-You should check the manual for the specific receiver though!
+You should check the manual for your specific receiver though!

+#### TBS Receiver Wiring

-For TBS receivers you should wire an FC UART and receiver as shown (this assumes the TBS Nano RX).
+For TBS receivers you wire the FC UART and receiver as shown (this assumes the TBS Nano RX).

 | FC UART | Nano RX |
 | ------- | ------- |
 | TX      | Ch2     |
 | RX      | Ch1     |

+#### ExpressLRS Receiver Wiring

 For ExpressLRS receivers wire to the flight controller UART as shown below (wiring is covered [in detail here](https://www.expresslrs.org/quick-start/receivers/wiring-up/)):